How to Choose Your Coffee Beans

 What types of coffee beans are there?

 There are many different varieties of coffee beans, but the entire coffee industry essentially grows from two different species of coffee.

 Arabica - The type of coffee we will 95% of the time be exploring and tasting will come from the Arabica species, which has a more delicate flavour, is harder to grow and more inclined to take on the flavours of the surrounding environment, Arabica coffee beans tends to provide more variety and complexity in their taste, making them more interesting for the budding barista.

 Robusta - These beans that are used for mass production also happen to be much easier to grow, use less waster and will taste consistently the same, although there are some growers out there doing interesting things with Robusta varieties, these are reserved more for the mass grown, freeze dried varieties you will find pre-canned at the supermarket.

 Blends - You will find many coffee blends the provide the subtle complexities of arabica, with a desired bitterness and fuller mouth feel of Robusta, is becoming more common.

-Eugenoioides Coffee - An experimental and highly specialised variety of beans native to East Africa, low yielding and non-traditional taste mean this is very expensive and difficult to get hold of.
+Eugenoioides Coffee - An experimental and highly specialised variety of beans native to East Africa is Eugenoides coffee variety, low yielding and non-traditional taste mean this is very expensive and difficult to get hold of.